 One example of housing instability is evictions, especially in cities like Cleveland.
 Each year nearly 9,000 evictions move through Cleveland Housing Court.
 Evictions are costly, traumatic and tied to poor health and education outcomes for children sending individuals and families into deeper cycles of poverty.

-Eviction moratoriums, increase opportunity for livable wages and legislative policies for low income residents can help decrease cyclical homelessness in our country’s housing crisis.
+Eviction moratoriums, opportunities for livable wages and legislative policies for low-income residents can help decrease cyclical homelessness in our country’s housing crisis.

 U.S. Census Bureau, American Community Survey 1-Year Estimates, 2018